 Cut

-Our diamond buyers are picky about cut quality and will only offer diamonds for sale that they feel are well proportioned and bright and lively.
-During a diamond consultation we can show you the effects of differing cut qualities.
+Our diamond buyers are picky about cut quality and will only offer diamonds for sale that they feel are well-proportioned, bright and lively.

 Cut can also refer to the shape of the diamond.
 The most common is the round brilliant cut diamond, because its shape reflects the optimum amount of light.
 Other shapes include emerald, pear, marquise, princess and heart.

-We stock a wide range of diamond shapes including the exclusive Phoenix cut diamond and can explain the pros and cons of each shape.
+We stock a wide range of diamond shapes and can explain the pros and cons of each shape.

 Carat